 - 6.1.
-The Regulatory Committee have responsibility for the determination of certain specified fees and charges, namely: - Fees for applications for Special Treatment Licensing under the London Local Authorities Act 1991. - Fees for applications for Street Trading under the London Local Authorities Act 1990 - Fees for applications for Pet Shops, Animal Boarding/Breeding, Performing Animals and Horse Riding Establishments - Fees for applications for Hypnotism, Sex Shops, Sexual Entertainment Venues, Scrap Metal & Motor Salvage Operators licences. - Gambling Act 2005 and Licensing Act 2003. - 6.2.
-The requirement or ability to levy a fee/charge for these matters are provided for in statute, either being set down as a fixed amount (statutory prescribed) that the Council cannot vary/set, or by providing the authority with the power to set a fee/charge in accordance with the requirement of the legislation (e.g. up to a maximum amount, or cost recovery only, or reasonable cost etc.) (statutory discretionary). - 6.3 This report meets the requirements of the Council's external income policy for the 2018-19 financial year and as such contains details of the current and proposed levels of fees and charges to take effect from 1st April 2018.
-Appendix 1 contains the full details of current licensing fees and charges, the proposed charge and corresponding increases.
+The Regulatory Committee have responsibility for the determination of certain specified fees and charges, namely: - Fees for applications for Special Treatment Licensing under the London Local Authorities Act 1991. - Fees for applications for Street Trading under the London Local Authorities Act 1990 - Fees for applications for Animal Activities Licensing are normally included but are subject to a separate report this year due to the new regulations coming into effect in October 2018. - Fees for applications for Hypnotism, Sex Shops, Sexual Entertainment Venues, Scrap Metal & Motor Salvage Operators licences. - Gambling Act 2005 and Licensing Act 2003. - 6.2.
+The requirement or ability to levy a fee/charge for these matters are provided for in statute, either being set down as a fixed amount (statutory prescribed) that the Council cannot vary/set, or by providing the authority with the power to set a fee/charge in accordance with the requirement of the legislation (e.g. up to a maximum amount, or cost recovery only, or reasonable cost etc.) (statutory discretionary). - 6.3 This report meets the requirements of the Council's external income policy for the 2019-20 financial year and as such contains details of the current and proposed levels of fees and charges to take effect from 1st April 2019.
+Appendix A contains the

-6.4 Officers have noted the comments made at this committee in February 2016 regarding applying suitable rounding to proposed changes in fees and charges, and the figures presented in this report reflect that principle.
+- full details of current licensing fees and charges, the proposed charge and corresponding increases. - 6.4 Officers have noted the comments made at this committee in February 2016 regarding applying suitable rounding to proposed changes in fees and charges, and the figures presented in this report reflect that principle.